-Leon Levine Hall of Health Sciences was one of several major construction projects completed recently at Appalachian State University to enhance the Appalachian Experience.
+Leon Levine Hall of Health Sciences was one of several major construction projects completed at Appalachian State University to enhance the App State Experience.

-The project supports the strategic plan of Appalachian and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
+The project supports the strategic plan of App State and the university’s goals and metrics associated with the University of North Carolina System’s strategic plan.
 It benefits students, academics and the community.

-This is the largest capital project to date in Appalachian’s history and the first completed project as part of the $2 billion Connect NC Bond referendum approved by voters in March 2016.
-It is located at 1179 State Farm Road, across from Watauga Medical Center.
+At the time of its opening, Levine Hall — located at 1179 State Farm Road, across from Watauga Medical Center — was the largest capital project to date in App State’s history.
+It was the first completed project as part of the $2 billion Connect NC Bond referendum approved by voters in March 2016.

-A ribbon-cutting took place Sept.
+A ribbon-cutting for the facility took place Sept.
 21, 2018.
-Five of the six departments in the Beaver College of Health Sciences are housed in Levine Hall: Communication Sciences and Disorders, Health and Exercise Science, Nursing, Nutrition and Health Care Management and Social Work.
+Five of the six departments in the Beaver College of Health Sciences are housed in Levine Hall: Rehabilitation Sciences, Public Health and Exercise Science, Nursing, Nutrition and Health Care Management, and Social Work.
 The Department of Recreation Management and Physical Education remains in Holmes Convocation Center.

-In early 2019, new collaborations and clinical services for rural Western North Carolina opened to the public in Levine Hall through the Beaver College of Health Sciences (BCHS) Interprofessional Clinic, part of Appalachian’s Blue Cross NC Institute for Health and Human Services (IHHS).
-The student-operated training clinic provides clinical space, scheduling, billing and electronic health record support to a number of affiliated clinics, including Appalachian’s Charles E. and Geneva S. Scott Scottish Rite Communication Disorders Clinic, Music Therapy and Psychology clinics, some of which continue to operate in University Hall.
-The Wake Forest PA program also began its classes in the new building in January.
+In early 2019, new collaborations and clinical services for rural Western North Carolina opened to the public in Levine Hall through the Beaver College of Health Sciences (BCHS) Interprofessional Clinic, part of App State’s Blue Cross NC Institute for Health and Human Services (IHHS).
+The student-operated training clinic provides clinical space, scheduling, billing and electronic health record support to a number of affiliated clinics, including App State’s Charles E. and Geneva S. Scott Scottish Rite Communication Disorders Clinic, Music Therapy and Psychology clinics, some of which continue to operate in University Hall.
+The Wake Forest PA program also began its classes in the new building in January 2019.

 In November 2019, the facility won a 2019 Building North Carolina Award in the Public Project category based on design, innovation and impact on the community.